Cancer Research UK logo.

 About bile duct cancer stages and grades

-Staging means how big the cancer is and whether it has spread.
-Grading means how abnormal the cancer cells look under a microscope.
-This is important because your doctor uses this information to decide which treatment you need.
+The stage of a cancer means how big it is and if it has spread.
+The grade means how abnormal the cancer cells look under a microscope.
+This information helps doctors plan treatment.

 Types of bile duct cancer